Direct Debit Returns

 -

-To view the reason for a direct debit return, expand its row.
+To see the reason for the return, expand its row.

 -

-To open the refund record and view additional details, select its amount.
+To open the refund record and view details, select its amount.

 -